puskarbharti333/PandaSniffer/README.md

 # PandaSniffer
 ## Panda Sniffer is an open source app which lets we monitor andexport thenetwork traffic of wer device.
-The app simulates a VPN to achieve non-rootcapture but, contrary to a VPN, the traffic is processed locally into thedevice.
+The app simulates a VPN to achieve non-rootcapture but, contrary to a VPN, the traffic is processed locally into the device.
 ### Features:
 ### Log and examine the connections made by user and systemapps
 ### Extract the SNI, DNS query, HTTP request, HTTP URL and the remoteIPaddress